leesahanders/my_website/README.md

  - [Notes from a data witch](https://blog.djnavarro.net/posts/2022-04-20_porting-to-quarto/)
  - This is rmarkdown, but [Yihui's home page](https://yihui.org/todo/) is beautiful

-## Previewing

-The website can be previewed by using the terminal to move into the main quarto website folder and then running `quarto preview`.

 ## Make it pretty